About the author

 UPM

-The UPM is a final defense against any funds going in or out.
 If you have film crew salary or payroll questions, the UPM is always the best person to ask.
-For that reason, they also play a vital role in getting any movie staffed up properly before cameras roll.
+For that reason, they also play a vital role in getting any movie crewed up before cameras roll.

 Production coordinator

-On larger productions, the Set Accountant may have an entire department of film crew positions dedicated to this task.
+On larger productions, the production accountant may have an entire department of film crew positions dedicated to this task.
 However, on lower-budget productions, these same responsibilities may be split between the UPM and line producer.

 Office PA

-The office PA is dedicated to assisting only the film crew positions that work within a project’s production office.
+Unlike on-set PAs, office production assistants are dedicated to assisting only the workers within a project’s production office.

 Wrapping up